For Basecamp, brand identity and product development are all about the customer

 Basecamp, on the other hand, is all about bringing people in, about making them feel confident and well-cared-for.
 The company is designed to help people work smarter and happier, with the assurance that Basecamp has their back.

 The product itself and the product development cycle both reflect this perspective.
 The company focuses on making the simplest possible product with the fewest necessary features.
 It provides extremely straightforward pricing at $99/month for every customer.
-And it is known for a laser-like focus on improving its flagship product instead of developing other products, add-ons, or features.
+And it is known for a laser-like focus on improving its flagship product instead of developing other products, add-ons or features.

 Every six weeks a management team decides on new projects to pursue based on ideas submitted by staff and customers.
 Such a short product development cycle means many people’s ideas can be implemented throughout the year and keeps the company nimble to pursue new things.
 The team emphasizes extreme care when developing and rolling out changes, concerned with the potential disruption to their customers’ work.